Quick Answer: Fiddle Leaf Fig Care Basics

 The Turnaround

-Instead of giving up, I spent a weekend researching.
-That’s when I discovered my two biggest mistakes: not enough light, and way too much water.
+Instead of giving up, I spent a weekend reading everything I could find, and two mistakes jumped out immediately: not enough light, and far too much water.
+Here’s exactly what I changed:

-- Bought a moisture meter and only watered when it read “dry”
+- Bought a moisture meter and watered only when it read “dry”

 - Started fertilizing monthly in spring and summer

-- Rotated the pot weekly for even light exposure
+- Rotated the pot weekly for even light

-- Stopped moving it around (fiddle leaf figs hate change)
+- Stopped moving it around — fiddle leaf figs hate change

 The Results